-Platelet, double red cell, or plasma donations
+Platelet, double red cell or plasma donations

 Platelet or plasma donations take approximately 1 1/2 to two hours.
-The Mayo Clinic Blood Donor Center in Rochester, Minn., provides televisions, video-on-demand and wireless Internet access for donors to use during donations.

 Platelet donations (plateletpheresis)

 In this type of automated donation, platelets are collected and the remaining blood components are returned to the donor.
-Platelets help blood to clot and the platelets collected during plateletpheresis commonly are given to people with leukemia, people receiving chemotherapy and babies with severe infections.
+Platelets help blood to clot, and the platelets collected during plateletpheresis commonly are given to people with leukemia, people receiving chemotherapy and babies with severe infections.

 - Have donated whole blood at Mayo Clinic or double red cells, plasma or platelets elsewhere

-Platelets from a whole blood donation or automated donation are only good for five days.
+Platelets from a whole blood donation or automated donation are good for only five days.
 Red blood cells from a whole blood donation are good for 42 days.

 Plasma donations (plasmapheresis)